gigimontes/PowerBI-Projects/README.md

 I analyzed data from a Questionnaire Survey results taken of those who are in the data analytics/data science field.

 ## Data Source
+I retrieved the data from AlexTheAnalyst Github's "Power-BI" respitory.
+To go to the respitory click [here](https://github.com/AlexTheAnalyst/Power-BI)

 ## Tools Used In Project:
 **Excel**